 We start to see a bit more of the ‘Bourne Influence’ on Ethan Hunt.
 In the past Agent Cruise would do a lot of firing of guns, performing vehicle stunts and climbing.
 He might have thrown a few punches at some baddies, but it’s clear he’s been doing some serious fight training since his beach fight in MI2.
 Here’s he’s taking out dozens of guys with his fists and moves like lightning – an ability all modern day action heroes must be able to have.

-A bad blonde agent kills Sawyer from Lost and steals nuclear codes.
+Lea Seydoux plays a bad blonde agent who kills Sawyer from Lost and steals nuclear codes.
 Tom Wilkinson tells Cruise there’s some bad people in the government and before they shoot up his limo.
 Cruise and Jeremy Renner manage to escape.
 They have to break into the Kremlin with some cameras on balloons and a giant mirror.

 Cruise wears a disguise but it’s not one of the series’ famous rubber masks, it’s just a little fake mustache.
 Actually there aren’t any of those disguise masks in the movie.
 I think the one that shows up gets goofed up when Pegg is making it.
 Anyway, a nuclear bomb goes off under the Kremlin and Agent Cruise does a nifty ‘running from a nuclear explosion’ stunt and survives.
 He’s taken prisoner in a hospital and slides down some telephone lines and escapes.